-1 = Enables module and configures SCKx, SDOx, SDIx and $\overline{SSx}$ as serial port pins previous data in the SPIxBUF register.
+1 = Enables module and configures SCKx, SDOx, SDIx and \overline{SSx} as serial port pins previous data in the SPIxBUF register.
+0 = No overflow has occurred.

 0 = Disables module

 1 = A new byte/word is completely received and discarded.
 The user software has not read the bit 1 SPITBF: SPIx Transmit Buffer Full Status bit